StefSM1/RecurseForge/README.md

 - Each TA gets their own **instructions** (system prompt) and **assignment** (task).
 - The teacher **collects** results and produces the final output.

 In our code, `engine/redel.py` handles spawning.
-Each sub-agent is a plain dictionary with a unique ID, a task, and a depth counter.
+Each child is represented by a dictionary containing its unique ID, parent, legacy task label, structured Task Capsule, and depth counter.

 ---